molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 ##### Required data:

-Required data for this sub-module is as follows (not yet final)

-- A file containing gene regions and test regions (at time of writing, the same)
+- A file containing gene regions and test regions
 - Locations of AS files
 - Genotype information with phasing information per SNP.
 - Coupling file for the phased genotypes and AS files.

-The genotype information should be phased information of at least some of the SNPs in the test region.
+The genotype information should be phased information of at least some of the SNPs in the test region, The phasing format.

 The coupling file is the same as in the Basic usage example.